This post may contain affiliate links. See our affiliate disclaimer here.

 - No Tow Vehicle Required: Since Class A motorhomes are self-contained, you don’t need to own a special type of car.
 You can simply rent the RV and hit the road.

-- Price: A Class A (especially one with an engine that will allow you to drive through hilly terrain without difficulty) is the most expensive type of RV.
+- Price: A Class A (especially a diesel pusher that will allow you to drive through hilly terrain without difficulty) is the most expensive type of RV.
 Maintenance is also going to more expensive than a fifth wheel or travel trailer.

 - Layout: After visiting several neighbors’ RVs, I strongly prefer the layouts of fifth wheels and travel trailers.
 The layout of Class A RVs tends to include a galley style kitchen with limited counter space.
 They also typically have couches that don’t directly face your TV.